 However, polar bears need sea ice to be able to hunt seals because catching them in open water is a rare event.
 Thus, when breakup becomes progressively earlier, it shortens the amount of potential hunting time available to the bears at the most important time of year, resulting in some individuals being in abnormally poor body condition.

-For example, last year we found a 16-year-old bear, with a history of living at the southern end of Spitsbergen, dead on a small islet at the north end of the island, far from where he had ever been known to range before (see related blog post).
+For example, last year we found a 16-year-old bear, with a history of living at the southern end of Spitsbergen, dead on a small islet at the north end of the island, far from where he had ever been known to range before.
 He was in good condition when he was captured three months earlier that year and should still have been in his prime at that age.

 However, in the months that followed, most of the annual sea ice that would normally be present in the fiords where he usually lived was gone.
 When we found him on the north end of the island, he was but an emaciated shadow of his former self.
 It appeared most likely he starved to death while searching for better ice from which to hunt seals, though we were unable to collect specimens for a laboratory analysis to confirm the cause of death.
 In recent years, several other dead bears have been reported from different locations around the archipelago but, similarly, the causes of death have not been confirmed from an analysis of specimens.

 Even by the standards of the rapid changes in amounts of sea ice around Svalbard in recent years, the timing of freeze-up and breakup through the winter of 2013-2014 was eye-popping.
 Freeze-up did not occur throughout much of the archipelago until early December or later.
-The map below shows how little ice was present around the coast of the entire archipelago as late as December 2.
-Note there is still a substantial amount of open water around the circumference of the entire archipelago!
+Very little ice was present around the coast of the entire archipelago as late as December 2nd and there was still a substantial amount of open water around the circumference of the entire archipelago!
 Very little annual ice formed at all in some of the fiords along the west coast of Spitsbergen through most of the following winter.

 Perhaps not surprisingly, in view of these factors, in April 2014, Dr. Jon Aars of the Norwegian Polar Institute documented a marked reduction in reproductive success in Svalbard's polar bears.
-Only 10% of his sample of adult female polar bears with satellite radios (10 of 29) were accompanied by newborn cubs compared to a more normal rate in excess of 30% (see related news item).
+Only 10% of his sample of adult female polar bears with satellite radios (10 of 29) were accompanied by newborn cubs compared to a more normal rate in excess of 30%.

 Other signs that polar bears are getting hungry early in the season include observations of bears trying to catch reindeer.
 Although the occasional bear has been observed feeding on a reindeer (which it may have killed or just be scavenging), successful predation of these faster running mammals is unusual.
-Even more surprising are increasing numbers of observations of polar bears expending inordinately large amounts of energy trying to feed on sea birds, their eggs, or their chicks in steep cliffs, such as the thin young bear observed on July 23, 2013 (see photo below).
+Even more surprising are increasing numbers of observations of polar bears expending inordinately large amounts of energy trying to feed on sea birds, their eggs, or their chicks in steep cliffs, such as a thin young bear observed on July 23, 2013 trying to make his way down a sheer cliff.
 Bears have also been observed feeding on the eggs of skuas, arctic terns, eiders, and especially barnacle geese.
 However, despite the occasional irresponsible suggestion that somehow polar bears are going to adapt to the loss of ice by just feeding on land on things like goose eggs or chicks, the necessary energetic benefits are simply not there.

 In the short-term at least, newly weaned pup and subadult bearded seals haul out for short periods onto small pieces of ice produced by the continuous calving of the glaciers (see photo below).
 Bears stalk them by alternately breathing with just their noses above the surface and then swimming underwater as much as possible until they are close enough to try to get on the floe quickly enough to try to capture one.
 However, even subadult bearded seals are much larger than ringed seals and are probably difficult for most subadult polar bears, and likely many females, to keep from escaping for long enough to be killed on a small piece of ice.
 However, the chance of success for large adult males is greater and some very fat individuals have been observed feeding on bearded seals in fiords free of annual ice, even near the southern end of Svalbard.